aidenyoo1129/Hands-Free/DEPLOYMENT.md

 2. **Import Your Project**
    - Click "Add New Project"
-   - Import your `Hands-Free` repository from GitHub
+   - Import your `MotionPad` repository from GitHub
    - Vercel will auto-detect Next.js settings

 3. **Configure Environment Variables**